polakowo/gpt2bot/README.md

 ### Deployment

 - Set your parameters in dialog.cfg
-- If you run the container locally, to avoid downloading model files during each deployment, it is advised to download the model files first.
-To do this, run
+- If you run the container locally, to avoid downloading model files during each deployment, it is advised to download the model files first
 ```
 python model.py
 ```
-- Finally, deploy the container by using
+- Finally, deploy the container
 ```
 docker build -t gpt2bot . && docker run gpt2bot
 ```